 The orientation of your business is the focus that it has when it comes to serving customers.
-Of the three different focuses that you might have, only one is fully focused on the customer – the marketing orientation, the one that enables those customers to choose to buy from you rather than from a competitor and the one which helps to take the hard slog out of selling.
-The forward-looking business owner knows that they need to move on from more inward-looking orientations towards their product or to the selling process.
+Of the three different focuses that you might have, only one is fully focused on the customer – the marketing orientation, which enables those customers to choose to buy from you rather than from a competitor and the one which helps to take the hard slog out of selling.
+A forward-looking business owner knows they need to move on from more inward-looking orientations towards their product or to the selling process.

 A business that is product orientated focuses on what it makes or does and assumes that having the product or service on offer will be enough to bring customers to their door.